aprilbala/aprilbala.github.io/projects/project-3.md

 There were two types of lanes: express and regular checkout lanes.
 In the regular checkout lanes, shoppers did not have a minimum or maximum number of items needed.
 On the other hand, the express lanes gave shoppers a limit of 10 items.
 If shoppers entered these lanes with more than 10 items, they would be moved to a regular lane.
 The simulation was done when all shoppers have successfully checked out.

-Here is a sample output with some test cases that I did:
+Here is a sample output of the test cases that I made:
 <img src="../images/checkoutlanes.png" width="500">

-Here is the  to this project is [here](https://github.com/aprilbala/aprilbala.github.io/tree/master/projects/project-checkoutLanesQueue).
+The link to this project is [here](https://github.com/aprilbala/aprilbala.github.io/tree/master/projects/project-checkoutLanesQueue).